 Article 11 – Members may be excluded only if the reason for their exclusion is found to be very serious by 2/3 (two thirds) of the Members attending a General Meeting especially called for this end; Members have the right to confront the decision and are granted full right to defense.

-Sole paragraph: Requests to leave the Association shall be submitted to AMEC’s Management Board by letter or email 90 (ninety) days in advance to the effective leaving date.
+Sole paragraph: Requests to leave the Association shall be submitted to AMEC’s Executive Board by letter or email 90 (ninety) days in advance to the effective leaving date.
 During the 90-day period, Members shall continue to enjoy all privileges and pay the monthly installments referring to their annual association fee.
 After that, the CEO shall inform the Board of Directors the member is leaving the Association, declaring the end of the relationship between the Member and the Association.